JeremieBethmont/topcon-challenge/app/README.md

 # WORDPRESS APP

-This is to illustrate a CI pipeline for Wordpress development.
+This is to illustrate a CI pipeline for Wordpress development using Github Actions.

 In a real production environment the `app` directory should be hosted on a dedicated repository.